Communist Revolutionary Party (France): History

 In March 2002, Communistes held its founding congress and defined itself as the party which would replace the FCP and as a revolutionary party.
 The congress elected Rolande Perlican as the National Secretary and she was reconfirmed during the 2nd, 3rd and 4th Congress in June 2004, 2006, 2008 and November 2010 respectively.

 In December 2012, she was replaced by Antonio Sanchez, who would be re-elected in November 2014.

 Communistes merged with the Union of Revolutionary Communists of France (Union des révolutionnaires-Communistes de France, URCF) in 2015 and became the Communist Revolutionary Party (Parti révolutionnaire Communistes, PRC).
 URCF regained its independence in the following year and with the Intervention Communiste collective founded Communist Revolutionary Party of France (Parti communiste révolutionnaire de France).

 Ideology

-The party declares itself as a "revolutionary party of avant-garde" with Marxist-Leninist ideology.
-Other characteristics of the group are its self-declaration as «the only communist party in France", the denial of common actions with other communist organizations close to Marxism-Leninism and the "orthodoxy".
+The party declares itself as a "revolutionary party of avant-garde" with Marxism–Leninist ideology.
+Other characteristics of the group are its self-declaration as "the only communist party in France", the denial of common actions with other communist organizations close to Marxism–Leninism and the "orthodoxy".
 The PRC is against every alliance with left forces which are criticized for their reformist policy supporting capitalism.

 According to CRP members, the Communist Party of France has left the class struggle and has formed alliance with other left forces, the Socialist Party in particular after its participation to the programme commun and then to the second Mauroy cabinet, including their involvement into the Plural Left.